chevonnefernandes/Sentiment-Analysis-with-NLP-and-Transformers/README.md

 ## Overview

 Sentiment analysis is a crucial task in Natural Language Processing (NLP), aiming to determine the sentiment or opinion expressed in a piece of text.
-In this project, we delve into sentiment analysis techniques applied to the Amazon Fine Food Reviews dataset, employing both traditional and state-of-the-art NLP models.
+In this project, we delve into sentiment analysis techniques applied to an Amazon Fine Food Reviews dataset, employing both traditional and state-of-the-art NLP models.

 ## Features